 Control systems should require that employees promptly submit source documents for accounting entries to the accounting department.
 This control measure helps to ensure the timely recording of transactions.

 Companies should verify records on a regular or ad hoc basis.
 An employee who is not part of the team in charge of the data should double-check.
 An outside eye provides objectivity and reduces bias.
 Exceptions and discrepancies should be notified to a level of management that can take corrective action.

 Human resources policies and procedures inform the employees about expected integrity, ethical behavior, and competence.
 Human resource policies also drive other internal controls such as rotating employee duties, requiring employees to use vacation time, and conducting thorough background checks.

 Integrate ZenGRC in Your Internal Controls Plan

 Overall, internal audit control testing is a form of risk management.
 When internal auditors help find and correct weaknesses in an internal control system, an organization is better for it.

 Of course, even a solid auditing process is subject to human error.
-ZenGRC software streamlines the internal audit control testing process by keeping tabs and flagging potential control risks.
+ZenGRC software streamlines the internal audit control testing process by keeping tabs on issues and flagging potential control risks.

 With all of your information housed in a single cloud-based space, you can manage and automate your controls effectively and efficiently, leaving your employees more time to move your company forward.
 ZenGRC also offers easy reporting, making external and internal audits less painful.

 Schedule a demo today to learn more about how ZenGRC can help your business with internal controls.